chargebyte/chargebyte-docs/docs/source/getting_started.rst

   2025-08-15T11:00:22.369569+0200 parsley manager[240427]: [INFO] bsp:CbParsleyDr  :: handle_pwm_off: setting new duty cycle of 100.0% (ignored)

 Congratulations!
-You have successfully established a charging session with the EVerest charging stack and the Charge SOM.
-Now you are prepared to start your own charging project and adjust your setup to your needs.
+You have successfully established a charging session with the EVerest charging stack and the Charge Control Y. Now you are prepared to start your own charging project and adjust your setup to your needs.
 The following chapters will help you understand the EVerest charging stack and Charge SOM in more detail and gain deeper insight into the configuration.